Amitpumbare/exchange-trading-platform/README.md

 # Password Security

-Passwords are stored using BCrypt hashing.
+Passwords stored using BCrypt hashing.

 Passwords are never stored in plaintext.